 Calcium levels are closely related to other parameters in the reef tank, such as alkalinity and magnesium levels.
 It is important to monitor these parameters as well and ensure they are within the appropriate range.
 Calcium, alkalinity, and magnesium levels should be balanced to create a stable and healthy reef environment.

-See also Best salt for saltwater aquarium
+See also Best places to eat near baltimore aquarium

 By regularly monitoring and maintaining optimal calcium levels, you can provide the necessary conditions for the growth and well-being of corals and other calcium-dependent organisms in your reef tank.